fhoedemakers/pico-infonesPlus/README.md

 ### Image: Two player setup using NES controllers
 (You can also connect an USB controller and a NES controller to port 2)

+Controller Port 1 pins must be soldered directly onto the Pico

+Controller Port 2 pins can be soldered to the available headers of the Pimoroni DV.

 TODO

 ***